This is our review of the best bike locks for truck beds in 2023.

 It is possible that your bike cannot fit in the back of your truck with both wheels mounted.
 It is then interesting to think about using bike racks that attach to the fork with the front wheel removed.

-This solution is interesting because it is enough to secure and maintain your bike in the truck, no need for a tailgate pad.
+The DELTA Cycle Original Bike Hitches is interesting because it is enough to secure and maintain your bike in the truck – no need for a tailgate pad.

 Delta Cycle offers a very affordable version of this truck lock.
 For a very small price, you can have security for 1 bike, in solid metal.
 When you hold it in your hand, you will immediately get the feeling that the product is made to last.